KernFerm/FlushDNSCache/README.md

-# Flush DNS Batch Script  OR RUN THE .EXE OF FLUSHDNS
+# Flush DNS Batch Script  OR

 This is a simple batch script for Windows that flushes the DNS resolver cache.

-# YOU CAN USE THE .EXE TO RUN THIS APPLICATION

 # CLICK THE GREEN BUTTON UPPER RIGHT CORNER DOWNLOAD ZIPFILE